New study will test three drugs for emergency seizure treatment in epilepsy patients

 Safety and effectiveness of drugs to be determined in patients with life-threatening seizures taken to University Hospital’s Emergency Department

-Researchers at The University of Texas Health Science Center at San Antonio and University Health System will soon begin a study to test three commonly used medications for patients who remain in status epilepticus, or SE, despite initial treatment.
+Researchers at The University of Texas Health Science Center at San Antonio and University Health will soon begin a study to test three commonly used medications for patients who remain in status epilepticus, or SE, despite initial treatment.